 Custody of minor children is perhaps the most emotional issue in the divorce process.
 The experienced lawyers in our Matrimonial & Family Law group understand the importance of reaching a proper resolution on child custody.
 On this page, we provide answers to several frequently asked questions relating to child custody.
-See our separate page on child relocation for additional information.

 Answer: Yes.
 Through collaborative law, mediation or negotiations, attorneys and mental health professionals often work with divorcing parents to develop a parenting plan that will maximize the child’s time with each parent.
 Parents are encouraged to agree upon a parenting plan that is in their children’s best interest.